 During an exercise stress test, you can expect to walk on a treadmill while electrodes that attach to your skin record your heart’s electrical activity.
 Dr. Taghizadeh also monitors your blood pressure during the activity.

-You may also need another type of stress test known as a nuclear stress test.
-This test involves an injection of a radioactive dye into your bloodstream.
+He may order a chemical persantine nuclear stress test, which involves an injection of a radioactive dye into your bloodstream.
 Dr. Taghizadeh uses imaging technology to follow the flow of the dye through your blood vessels to your heart to identify blockages or other blood circulation issues.

 Through your test, Dr. Taghizadeh carefully monitors you for signs of dizziness, shortness of breath, or blood pressure changes that can occur with strenuous exercise for your health and safety.